Xuechunzi Bai

 Publications

-Our research focuses on stereotype bias in humans, using four methodological approaches.
-You can browse by keyword: data-driven discovery, model-based mechanisms, large-scale behavioral experiments, and bias in AI.
+You can browse by keywords: data-driven discovery, computational cognitive mechanism, large-scale behavioral experiment, and bias in AI.

 Xuechunzi Bai, Angelina Wang, Ilia Sucholutsky, Tom Griffiths